Weisfeiler--Leman and Graph Spectra: Graph Spectra between 1-WL and 2-WL

 \section{Graph Spectra between 1-WL and 2-WL}

 It is well-known \cite[discussion before Theorem 2.10]{dawar_generalizations_2020} that $2$-\WL indistinguishable graphs are cospectral with respect to all matrices that lie in their adjacency algebras, which are instances of coherent algebras, cf.\@ \cref{ssec:adjacency-algebra}.
-This argument extends to graph parameters, like commute distances of random walks, which are determined by such spectral data \cite{lovasz_random_1996,godsil_equiarboreal_1981}.
+This argument extends to graph parameters, like hitting times of random walks, which are determined by such spectral data \cite{lovasz_random_1996,godsil_equiarboreal_1981}.

 We aim at systematising these results by introducing $(1,1)$-\WL \emph{indistinguishability} in \cref{def:oneonewl}, a novel algorithmic equivalence relation on graphs strictly weaker than $2$-\WL.
 In \cref{ssec:eqmatmaps}, we define the notion of \emph{equitable matrix maps} and derive a spectral characterisation of $(1,1)$-\WL in terms of the spectra of these maps, stated as \cref{thm:specinv,rem:specinv}.
 In \cref{ssec:septhms}, we prove \cref{ex:weaker} which states that $(1,1)$-\WL is strictly weaker than $2$-\WL in terms of distinguishing non-isomorphic graphs.
 In conjunction with \cref{thm:specinv}, this yields the desired \cref{thm:specinv-intro} which constitutes the main result of this section.
 In \cref{ssec:app-algoneonewl}, $(1,1)$-\WL indistinguishability is characterised in terms of matrix equations and homomorphism indistinguishability.